 Paint Night Party Plan “Advice From A Cactus” Discussion

 I created this little handout to print for the Activity Day Girls and for their Mamas.
-I found the quote online and then just made it cute.
-You are welcome to print a copy for your party too!
+I found the quote online and then just made it into a printable.
+I recently updated the printable to be more kid friendly!
+I think you will LOVE it.

 This discussion uses the advice from a cactus and relates it to the Gospel of Jesus Christ.
 Don’t be scared of a little bit of preaching.
 The girls need to hear how much their Heavenly Father loves them and that he created them for a purpose.
 It’s good for their souls.
 And this talk is short and sweet!
 You can follow it word for word…or, use it at a guide for your own thoughts.